Billions of tonnes of food going to waste? Sounds like a supermarket’s dream. So why the long faces guys?

 - make your own, selling them in your own town to like minded pasty-cravers.

 Driving to the local supermarket and buying a four-pack of short-date Ginsters bolsters the supermarket’s profit margin and encourages them to do it again.
-When three of them remain uneaten, who’s to blame?
+When three of the snacks remain uneaten, who’s to blame?
 The supermarket for catering to the whims of a hungry Scotsman; the Pasty company for being too ambitious with their global expansion plans; or the consumer for demanding that the shop has one in stock at the time he wants it?
 The reality is probably a bit of all three.

 Given the choice I will always select the local guy over the central service, or go without.
 Sometimes it’s not possible.
 But such crappy journalistic rhetoric without considering the facts from all sides threatens to make it an us vs them debate.
 It’s far from it: we’re all in this together and we need to make some hard choices about our lifestyles, the way corporate success is measured, and the demands we place on our planet from inside and outside the corporation if we’re to survive the next forty years.